vuchkov/sagenda-calendar-wp/readme.txt

 = 0.4.2 =
 * IMPROVED : it is not possible to put on the same page : several Sagenda lists and one Sagenda calendar (not several due to Angular restrictions).
+* FIXED : a bug making conflict with the website "base href".
+* TRANSLATIONS : Lots of new translations.

 = 0.4.1 =
 * FIXED : a bug when the frontend customization module wasn't activated.